andstein/jessyink-hackish/README.md

 that reparses the entire presentation every time. this fork uses magic `{{...}}` strings directly included in the presentation that encode the effects.

-open `build/demo.svg` in your browser for a simple demonstratin
+open `build/demo.svg` in your browser for a simple demonstration